uuid6/uuid6-ietf-draft/LATEST-OUTLINE.md

 ## Motivation

 - The need for unique IDs in applications is great
+- Time-ordered values are useful as database keys and important for performance (more in section ...)
 - It really shouldn't be over-specified.
 Application requirements are vastly different.
 Generated values should generally just be opaque.
-- But, it is helpful to have a document which explains the tradeoffs and gives guidance
+- But, it is helpful to have a document which explains the tradeoffs and gives guidance.
+(Picking a good unique value generation scheme is non-trivial.)
 - And provides for backward compatability with RFC4122.

 ## Summary of Changes